KCL-BMEIS/OOP/week6A.md

 }
 ```

-The constructor for the Straight segment needs two pieces of information:
+This time, the constructor needs *two* pieces of information:
 - a reference to the next segment
 - its own length